-Have a bunch of delicious veggies in your fridge right now?
-Grab a little bit of each and you can make these easy and awesome (any) veggie dumplings a little bit different every time…and you'll NEVER be disappointed!
+Have a bunch of delicious veggies in your fridge?
+Vegetable Dumplings are the answer!
+Grab a little bit of each and you can make these easy and awesome (any) veggie dumplings a little bit different every time…and you’ll NEVER be disappointed!

-On our trip to China, I can't even begin to count how many times we had dumplings!
-They're a great comfort food.
-And, as you will see, are very easy to make.
-However, it is very time-consuming to chop all of your veggies, so feel free to take any shortcuts you like e.g pulse your mushrooms in a food processor, buy things pre-chopped, gather help from family and friends, or whatever you can think of.
+On our trip to China, I can’t even begin to count how many times we had dumplings!
+They’re a great comfort food and very easy to make.
+However, it is very time-consuming to chop all of your veggies, so feel free to take any shortcuts you like e.g. pulse your mushrooms in a food processor, buy things pre-chopped, gather help from family and friends, or whatever you can think of.

 Add in the chopped mushrooms.
 Cook them until liquid has been released from the mushrooms.
 Then, add your chopped carrots.
 Stir fry them until tender, which should take 3-4 minutes.